 These savings tips are not painful and will help your pocketbook while helping the environment.

-By skibum1910 from Prospect, KY
+By Diana from Prospect, KY

 Saving money from your electrical bills by simply unplugging your appliances or turning off your surgers, especially if you have a digital TV.
 Turning off your surger that the digital TV is plugged into will save your TV life too.
-If you have your electrical switches in a convenient place, you can switch off your switches like your stove and heater.
-We save over $20.00 a month when we do all the above.

 I just read this on "Earth Easy", great tips:

 To help keep gas and electricity bills down, slow down your water when you take a shower.
 For some reason we think we need it on all the way.

 In your office, while not using your equipment, keep these items turned off or in "sleep" mode, until ready to use and turn off immediately after each use.